simp/pupmod-simp-simp_grafana/REFERENCE.md

 Grafana module written by Bill Fraser and maintained by Vox Pupuli.
 It sets baseline of secure defaults and integrates Grafana with other SIMP components.

- `simp_options::ldap` is false.
+> NOTE: If SIMP integration is not required, direct use of the component Grafana module is advised.

+> NOTE: If providing LDAP configuration via $ldap_cfg, SIMP's smart defaults will not be used.
+The defaults will also not be used if $ldap or `simp_options::ldap` is false.
 Make sure all needed options are set if specifying a custom $ldap_cfg.

+> NOTE: SIMP LDAP smart defaults
+  SIMP LDAP smart defaults will automatically be used unless one of the following are met:
+    * $ldap_cfg is set and not empty
+    * $ldap == true OR $cfg['auth.ldap'] == {'enabled' => true}

+  Smart defaults are provided by the following parameters:
+    * $bind_dn
+    * $bind_pw
+    * $base_dn
+    * $simp_ldap_server_namehost

+  If you are using a custom LDAP server, you MUST provide these settings in the $ldap_cfg hash, along with the 'verbose_logging' setting, as there is no merge between your custom settings and smart defaults.
+An example of the $ldap_cfg param and it's required settings can be seen in the Resource-style class declaration example at the end of the comments.

 # Welcome to SIMP!